The Supreme Court Will Not Hear GST Mega Case Before July

 The Path to Resolution Has Been Streamlined, Time Still Needed Though

-The next hearing will already be the main stage of the litigation, with the bench considering the batched petitions on their merits.
-Still, the final decision on the matter will come sometime in the future, regardless of how quickly the Hon’ble Justices may navigate through the complexities of the case.
+The next hearing will already be the main stage of the litigation.
+With the bench considering the batched petitions on their merits.
+Still, the final decision on the matter will come sometime in the future.
+Regardless of how quickly the Hon’ble Justices may navigate through the complexities of the case.

 “The issue that needs to be settled once and for all is not merely determining the GST rate, but also clarifying its retrospective application and, crucially, defining what falls under its tax gambit,” Dr. Sharma added.
 “The hard-earned winnings of players, post-TDS deductions, should remain untaxed, while GST ought to exclusively target the earnings of developers and platforms.”